BlueBrain/atlas-building-tools/README.rst

 * assign direction vectors or orientations to voxels in a selected brain region
 * compute distances between voxels and region boundaries, i.e., the so-called placement hints to be used by the `placement-algorithm`_
 * compute cell densities for several cell types including neurons and glia cells in the whole mouse brain
+* flatten a laminar brain region by collapsing the streamlines of its fiber tracts direction field, i.e., create a flat map to be used by `white-matter-projections`_

 Installation
 ============

+This python project depends on:

-Besides the python package Rtree_, which might require the separate installation of the C++ library libspatialindex_ (see instructions below), this project depends on two BBP C++ toolkits, namely Regiodesics_ and Ultraliser_.
+* the python package Rtree_, which might require the separate installation of the C++ library libspatialindex_ (see instructions below)
+* the BBP C++ toolkits Regiodesics_ and Ultraliser_
+* the BBP python-C++ bindings cgal-pybind_

 Regiodesics
 -----------